dagger/dagger/docs/current/sdk/go/guides/406009-multiplatform-support.md

 Whether a particular platform can be used successfully with Dagger depends on several factors:

 - Whether an image you are pulling has a published version for that platform
-- Whether QEMU emulation is supported for the architecture and has been configured (as described in Pre-requisites above)
+- Whether QEMU emulation is supported for the architecture and has been configured (as described in Requirements above)
-- Whether the OS is Linux (command execution on works on Linux for now)
+- Whether the OS is Linux (command execution only works on Linux for now)